Monster Rancher (video game)

-Monster Rancher, known in Japan as Monster Farm (モンスターファーム, Monsutā Fāmu), is a console game released in 1997 for the PlayStation system.
-It is the first game in Tecmo's Monster Rancher series, featuring the raising, fighting, and breeding of monsters.
+Monster Rancher, known in Japan as Monster Farm (モンスターファーム, Monsutā Fāmu), is a 1997 life simulation role-playing video game developed and published by Tecmo for the PlayStation.
+It is the first game in the Monster Rancher series.

 Monster Rancher was a critical and commercial success, garnering praise for its unique and addictive gameplay.
 A port of the game was released in Japan for Android and iOS on November 28, 2019, and for Nintendo Switch on December 19, 2019.
-An updated version for iOS, Nintendo Switch and Microsoft Windows via Steam was released worldwide on December 9, 2021 as part of the compilation titled Monster Rancher 1 & 2 DX along with Monster Rancher 2.
+An updated version for iOS, Nintendo Switch and Microsoft Windows was released by Tecmo's successor Koei Tecmo worldwide on December 9, 2021 as part of the compilation titled Monster Rancher 1 & 2 DX along with Monster Rancher 2.